top of page

 Fee-Exempt Menu

-• Non-TCS fruit and vegetable samples
+• Non-TCS (time/temperature controlled) fruit and vegetable samples

 • Popcorn made from commercially packaged ingredients